kheqzz/fastApi-init/README.md

-# FastAPI Clean Architecture
+# FastAPI boilerplate

-Boilerplate/initiator FastAPI production-ready with Clean Architecture.
+just tool for helping me when starting fastApi project,thats it

 ## Features